StanfordHCI/FeedMonitor/README.md

    - Clone this repository and load the `BrowserExtension` folder as an unpacked extension in your Chrome or Edge browser.

 2. **Backend Setup:**
    - Set up a Python environment and install the necessary dependencies with `pip install -r requirements.txt`.
 Start the server with `python main.py`.
-In production we recommend to use use WSGI server (See Gunicorn).
-In this implementation, the server is minimal and it can be easily ported in other languages.
+In production, we recommend using a WSGI server (e.g., Gunicorn).
+In this implementation, the server is minimal and can be easily ported to other languages.

 3. **Running the Extension:**
    - Once installed, the extension will automatically intercept your Twitter/X feed and apply the configured interventions.
 Use the console logs to monitor the intercepted events.